vivekd16/agentic/examples/README.md

 ---

 ## [Debugger](https://github.com/supercog-ai/agentic/blob/main/examples/debugger.py)
-This is a simple Text-to-SQL agent designed to query a SQLite database named "Runs".
+This is a simple Text-to-SQL agent designed to query a SQLite database named "Threads".
 It uses a database tool to answer questions and includes a browser automation tool for potential web-related tasks.

 ### Tools:
 - **[DatabaseTool](https://github.com/supercog-ai/agentic/blob/main/src/agentic/tools/database_tool.py)** - Provides functionality to interact with and query a SQLite database